 Deliciously fresh tomato sauce created with the best vegetables in season and fresh herbs, all tossed with pasta for a perfect spring/summer dish.
+Vegetable Garden Pasta can also be made any time of year when you are craving fresh vegetables!

 I have this delicious fresh tomato sauce that is absolutely perfect when tomatoes are nice and ripe.
 Tomatoes are tasting awesome right now in my neck of the woods.
 This method was taught to me in an Italian Cooking Class in Tuscany.
 It’s the real deal my friends!
 I bolded that on purpose so you wouldn’t miss it.
 Combine the delicious sauce with some fresh summer squash, corn if you’re into it, and fresh herbs.
 I will also give you a more “kid friendly” idea toward the bottom of this post.
 I can promise they won’t complain, and they will eat it.
 Or at least some of it.